 Because of the high weight to value ratio, it is not normally available online.
 Where lawn sand is available online, then expect to pay a premium price for either the product, or the carriage costs.

-Lawn sans is a relatively old fashioned, traditional way of feeding lawns - and killing moss.
+Lawn sand is a relatively old fashioned, traditional way of feeding lawns - and killing moss in Lawns.
 It does not get to the heart of the problem with moss - simply kills what is visible in the lawn.
 If you have a persistent moss problem, then you will have to deal with the problem - not simply treat the results.
-Simply killing moss, is like trying to cure a cold with a handkerchief!
+Simply killing moss in lawns, is like trying to cure a cold with a handkerchief!

-The active ingredient for killing moss with lawn sand Lawn Sand, is iron sulphate.
+The active ingredient for killing moss with lawn sand, is iron sulphate.
 The other main ingredient - Ammonium sulphate - is a general fertilizer with a high Nitrogen release, which will help to green up the grass.
 The sand in lawn sand - usually fine, is not a magic ingredient.
 It is simply to enable the chemicals to be spread and distributed properly.
 Without the sand as a 'carrier' it would be difficult to spread the chemicals thinly.
+As well as being a moss killer for lawns - it also acts as a lawn feed!

 When asking for Lawn Sand, make sure that the assistant is aware of what you actually want.
 It is NOT, simply sand for the lawn!
 I have often seen sand for the lawn labelled as lawn sand.
 NOT THE SAME THING!
 The other thing to be aware of, is conversely, you DO NOT USE Lawn Sand for top dressing the lawn.
 For this you need to use washed sand (No Chemical content.)